 As for the Confederate soldier memorial at the state capital, on June 5, 2017, several of Arizona’s black leaders called for the removal of all six of Arizona’s Confederate monuments, including the three located at veterans’ cemeteries.
 A spokesman for Gov. Ducey responded that their complaint about the Confederate soldier memorial on the Wesley Bolin plaza was misdirected at him because the Legislative Governmental Mall Commission is in charge of the plaza’s monuments, even though the governor appoints two of the commission’s members.

-When Gov. Ducey was asked about the issue on August 14, 2017, he said, “We fought the Civil War and the United States won the Civil War.
+When Gov. Ducey was asked about the issue on August 14, 2017, he said that he condemned white supremacists “100 percent” but, “It’s no my desire or mission to tear down any monuments or memorials.”
+He added that the monuments were part of “our history” and that, “We fought the Civil War and the United States won the Civil War.
 We freed the slaves and we followed up with civil rights after that.”

 The Memorial to Arizona Confederate Troops was vandalized with paint on August 17.
 “I think it’s absolutely irresponsible and non-productive.
 It does absolutely nothing to promote the cause of removing symbols of hate in the state when individuals take matters into their hands and vandalize state property,” said Rep. Bolding in response to the vandalism.